MEET JOHN LAESCH:

 John Laesch was born and raised on the mission field in West Africa.
 His family moved to the Fox Valley area in 1986 when John was 12 years old.
 After serving as a military intelligence analyst in the Middle East and earning a Bachelors’ degree from Illinois State University, Laesch eventually settled in Aurora in 2008.

 Following in the footsteps of his grandfather and older brother, Laesch became a union carpenter.
-John joined up with Local 174.
 He is a “green builder” and has earned credentials as a BPI-certified energy auditor and envelope specialist.
 He understands the technical aspects of making commercial and residential living spaces energy efficient.
 He follows federal, state, and municipal legislative initiatives, and he understands the policy side of the green building world.
-Laesch advocated for a green building program at the Elk Grove Training Center.
+In 2009, Laesch advocated for a green building program at the Carpenters' Elk Grove Training Center.
 The program was adopted and incorporated into their curriculum.
 John is a well-informed climate activist who will bring that level of experience to the city council.

 Laesch is a community activist focused on empowering workers.
 As a volunteer organizer and steering committee member for Northern Illinois Jobs with Justice, he was one of the leaders who organized marches and rallies to support workers who were organizing a union at ATMI Precast, an Aurora-based company.
-Several of his neighbors worked for ATMI, so John seized the opportunity as soon as it presented itself.
+Several of his neighbors worked for ATMI, so John saw it as a way to better his community.
 Following their successful organizing effort, Laesch saw how the union contract changed his neighbors’ lives for the better.

 When another neighbor, a teacher, was facing a never-ending assault on public employee pensions from Springfield lawmakers, Laesch organized community meetings with teachers and elected officials to pressure the Illinois Legislature.
-John and his neighbors forced those officials to honor their constitutional obligation and adequately fund pensions.
-He worked with other organizers across the state to defeat the three-year assault and continues to support the Fair Tax amendment that would bolster the Illinois budget.
+John and other grassroots educators forced those officials to honor their constitutional obligation and adequately fund pensions.
+As a community organizer, John learned to listen to the people; a skill that will be invaluable as an Aurora Alderman.